After 11 hours of research evaluating 45 products, we picked Family Care Clotrimazole Anti Fungal Cream as our top choice.

 There are no artificial or chemical ingredients to irritate your skin.
 However, this has two drawbacks: the natural ingredients may cause allergic reactions, and it's not as quick-acting as medicated/OTC athlete's foot creams.

-Price: At $35, this is the priciest of the athlete's foot creams on our list.
+At around $35, this is the priciest of the athlete's foot creams on our list.
 It's worth it if you want a homeopathic remedy for your infection, but prepare to pay high prices.
 (Note: the manufacturer offers a 180-day Money Back Guarantee, so you can get a full refund if the cream doesn't work to your satisfaction.)

 Organic ingredients, highly effective, smells beautiful, moisturizing, odor-killing, GMO-free, no phthalates or parabens, soothing, great for dry skin, and protect your feet from bacteria.